Paint pads are a great option for painting those tricky spots in your house. This article shows you how to use paint pads effectively.

 1. Prepare the Work Area

-Prepare the area you are going to paint by putting canvas drop cloths down.
-Next, tape up all light fixtures, light switches, and wall plugs.
+Prepare the area you will paint by putting canvas drop cloths down.
+Next, tape up all light fixtures, switches, and wall plugs.

-Cover any exposed furniture with drop cloths as well if you plan to paint the ceiling.
+Cover any exposed furniture with drop cloths if you plan to paint the ceiling.
 Remember to wear old clothes that you are not afraid to get dirty.

 2. Prepare Your Tools & Materials